Frequently Asked Questions

 Is there a minimum or maximum number of pages required for the writing sample?

 There is no minimum or maximum number of pages required.
-The writing sample would normally be a research paper on which the applicant is an author, such as a chapter from an undergraduate or master’s thesis or other research with a recommended length of approximately 40 pages.
+The writing sample would normally be a research paper on which the applicant is an author, such as a chapter from an undergraduate or master’s thesis or other research with a recommended length of up to 30 pages.

 Can I submit more than the required three letters of recommendation?